 As of Aug.
 2, all employees working in Lyft’s offices are required to be vaccinated, CNN reported, citing an email that Lyft CEO Logan Green sent to employees.

-The email also noted that, in addition, the majority of the company’s U.S. employees would now return to the office on February 2, 2022, a six-month extension from their original return-to-office date.
+The email also noted that, in addition, That timeline, however, wasn’t in the cards.
+While Lyft did fully open its offices in February as planned, the space is meant only for employees who want to return voluntarily.
+On-site work will now remain optional all year long until 2023, at least, according to Bloomberg.
 It’s important to note, however, that the mandate is for office workers only — neither Lyft nor Uber require their drivers to get vaccinated.

 Netflix was the first major studio to implement a blanket policy mandating vaccinations for the casts of all of its U.S. productions, as well as those who come into contact with them on set.